nonshalant/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is on line 70.
+I know because once personalDice is invoked the inner function looks for the (name) parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+In dansRoll nothing will change because of the const.
+You cannot reinstate the variable.

 c.
 What is the lexical scope of `newRoll`?
+The newRoll is inside the return function(){}.

 ### Task 3 - Stretch Goals